-Question: What steps do you take to understand the importance of your character to the story fully?
+Question: What steps do you take to fully understand the importance of your character to the story?

 Explanation: For an actor to be successful, they need to understand the character they are playing in great detail.
 This includes the character’s background, motivation, preferences, and style.
 You also need to understand how they react to the other characters in the production.
 Your answer should address how you go about doing this and the methods you use to get into character.

 Example: “As an actor, I need to fully understand everything I can about the character I am portraying.
-I take a great deal of time to read the script to understand the character’s background, motivation, how they relate to the other characters in the story, and other items I can use to help me to understand better who they are and how I should portray them.
+I take a great deal of time to read the script to understand the character’s background, motivation, how they relate to the other characters in the story, and other items I can use to help me better understand who they are and how I should portray them.
 I also have long conversations with the director, writers, and other actors about this.
-Once I fully understand the character, I take time to portray them even while not on the set or production.
-Sometimes I will assume the character’s traits for days at a time.”
+Once I fully understand the character, I take time to portray them, even while not on the set or in production.
+Sometimes, I will assume the character’s traits for days at a time.”

 Question: Who do you consider to be your acting role model whose career you would like to emulate, and why?